 Choosing the right hosting for your WordPress website is very important.
 Your website’s health will rely on the hosting provider your use.

-But how do you know what is the best WordPress host?
+But how do you know which one is the best WordPress host?

 There’s so many to choose from: Bluehost, SiteGround, HostGator… etc.